tensorfactory/PiFaceCam/README.md

 **Hardware requirement / setup:**
-1. Raspberry Pi3 Model B+ or Pi4
+1. Raspberry Pi4 Model B-4GB.(Pi4 2GB should be able to run as total RAM usage was estimated to peak around 1.8GB, but not tested).
 2. Picamera or USB camera.(Note: For stereo camera setup, we will need 1 Picamera + 1 USB camera.
 PiFaceCam does not support 2 USB cameras)
 3. A LED connected to GPIO19 (pin number can be changed later) via a resistor as system status indicator.The LED will blinks during system loading and ON continuously when system is ready.
 LED blinks indefinitely signify error has occurred.
 4. GPIO26 (pin number can be changed later) connected to ground via a resistor.
 It will trigger program exit when connect to high.